Martha's rule

 The service is open 24 hours a day, seven days a week.

-If you use our call for concern helpline, you’ll speak to a senior nurse in our critical care outreach team.
+If you use our Martha's rule phoneline, you’ll speak to a senior nurse in our critical care outreach team.

 They will ask you these questions:

-• Are there any other healthcare staff on the ward who can help you until I can get to see you / the patient?
+- Are there any other healthcare staff on the ward who can help you until I can get to see you or the patient?

 The nurse will tell you more about what will happen next.
 They will also ask you to talk to a doctor or nurse on the ward immediately if you or the person you’re worried about gets any worse.